-- In this 2000 study conducted by a University in Argentina, scientists fed rutin to rats along with other compounds such as quercetin.
+ONE – in this 2000 study conducted by a University in Argentina, scientists fed rutin to rats along with other compounds such as quercetin.
 They were impressed with what they saw; they found that while all the compounds exhibited anti-inflammatory effects on the rats, rutin was the strongest.

-- In this study scientists were attempting to cure asthmatic symptoms in guinea pigs.
+TWO – in this study scientists were attempting to cure asthmatic symptoms in guinea pigs.
 They found that administering rutin did precisely that, and their explanation was that it prevented the release of inflammatory chemicals such as histamine.

 The results of those studies are both very promising for rutin’s anti-inflammatory effects, and its presence means that eating bananas could reduce the redness and swelling of your acne significantly.

 I have also seen claims on the internet that rutin can actually enhance the effects of vitamin C. I haven’t seen any evidence, the study must be lurking in the depths of the web somewhere, but if it’s true then it would mean that bananas are even more useful for increasing vitamin C’s acne healing powers in the body.

 The two studies above also used quercetin, another antioxidant that banana is a great source of.
 They both found that quercetin was anti-inflammatory as well, although not quite as strongly as rutin.
 Like rutin, quercetin is found in many different foods but is particularly concentrated in bananas.